Introduction to Continuous Integration with Xamarin

 Mobile apps introduce unique challenges for continuous integration.
 Apps may require sensors such as the GPS or camera that are only available on physical devices.
 In addition, simulators or emulators are only an approximation of hardware and may conceal or obscure problems.
 In the end, it's necessary to test a mobile app on real hardware to be confident that it's truly customer-ready.

 The App Center Test addresses this particular problem by testing apps directly on hundreds of physical devices.
-Developers write automated acceptances tests, which allow for powerful UI testing.
+Developers write automated acceptance tests, which allow for powerful UI testing.
 Once these tests are uploaded to App Center, the CI server can run them automatically as part of a CI process as shown in the following diagram:

 Components of Continuous Integration